TaoM1992/msds-computation-for-analytic/README.md

 Grading standards
 ----

 The MSDS program considers a grade of "A" to represent exceptional work with respect to both the instructor's expectations and peer student achievements.
 I consider an "A" grade to be above and beyond what most students achieve.
 A grade of "B" represents the expected outcome, what is called "competence" in a business setting.
 A "C" grade represents achievements lower than the instructor's expectations for competence in the subject.
-A grade of "F" represents little or <noframes></noframes> work in the course.
+A grade of "F" represents little or no work in the course.

 I have the right, but not the obligation, to "curve" the final numerical grades at the end of the course.
 The mapping from percentages to letter grades (e.g., [95, 100] is an A, [90,95) is an A-, etc.) will not be established until the end of the course.
 Roughly, the top 15% of students will receive grades of A or A-.
 Roughly, 60% of students will receive grades of B+, B, or B-.
 Roughly, 20% of students will receive grades of C+, C, or C-.
 Students can receive failing grades.
 I am not required by program to fail a particular percentage of students, but I will fail students if it is appropriate.
 Students who fail this course __cannot__ continue in the MSDS program.